temuller/piscola/README.md

 sn.calculate_lc_params()
 ```

-or if you are OK with using the default parameters:
+or if you are OK with using the default parameters, [you can do magic](https://www.youtube.com/watch?v=tt4cR9szMS8):

 ```python
 sn = piscola.call_sn(<sn_name>)